exyte/PopupView/README.md

     }
 }
 ```

+### Required parameters
+`presented` - binding to determine if the popup should be seen on screen or hidden
+`view` - view you want to display on your popup

-4. Available customizations
+### Available customizations - optional parameters

-`popupType` - toast, float or popup
+`type` - toast, float or popup (top or bottom)
-`animation` - optional: custom animation for popup sliding onto screen
+`animation` - custom animation for popup sliding onto screen
-`autohideIn` - optional: time after which popup should disappear
+`autohideIn` - time after which popup should disappear
-`onTap` - optional: block to execute on tap, defaults to dismissal
+`onTap` - block to execute on tap, defaults to dismissal
-`view` - required: view you want to display on your popup

 ## Examples